A decade ago, being a digital company often meant simply adopting and using IT, or setting up a website, or tacking a “.com” to the end of the name.

 Although customers generate revenue, it is employees who drive experience.
 And engagement is the key to a successful employee experience.
 Top performers exemplify many of the reporting structures and ways of working that engage employees, allow them to do their jobs better, and help them to innovate around customer needs.
 They enact policies that are more likely than their peers’ to deemphasize job titles, encourage curiosity, adopt leadership efforts that invite more creative thinking, and actively address skills deficiencies.
 What’s more, these companies have made peace with the idea of failure and iteration and make working across departments and functions the norm.
 A culture that prizes contributions from all levels of the organization and has fewer bureaucratic layers encourages taking risk with far less fear of failure.

 Despite the clear advantages financially successful Redefiners have built for themselves, they still have significant work to do if they are to take full advantage of the promise of digital and fully achieve the goal of redefining a company.

-For instance, only half of the top performers are involving the executives responsible for digital in overall corporate strategy and explicitly incorporate digital strategy across corporate strategy.
+For instance, only half of the top performers involve the executives responsible for digital in overall corporate strategy and explicitly incorporate digital strategy across corporate strategy.
 That leaves some transformations in silos and hampers progress.
-What’s more, senior leaders at top-performing Redefiners still have a ways to go in bubbling up innovation.
-Only 40 percent say they encourage innovation at the mid-management and employee level.
+What’s more, senior leaders at top-performing Redefiners still have a ways to go in encouraging innovation.
+Only 40 percent say they encourage innovation at the middle management and employee level.
 There’s also a say-and-do gap to fill around emerging technologies.
 For instance, despite citing AI as one of the top three technologies that will impact their business, only 5 percent of Redefiners are investing in it significantly.

 - Tom Puthiyamadam is a principal with PwC US, based in New York.
 He leads the firm’s digital services practice and oversees its Experience Center, which helps clients create next-generation experiences for their customers, employees, and partners.